PowerPoint VBA Password Remover

 Questions & Answers

-PowerPoint Macro FAQ
+PowerPoint VBA FAQ

 Yes.
 The tool automatically creates a backup of the original password-protected macro file before modification.
 You can restore the original version anytime if needed.

-Ready to Unlock PowerPoint Macro Files?
+Ready to Unlock PowerPoint VBA Files?

 Windows 11, 10, 8.1, 7 | PowerPoint not required | All versions supported